-Hosted by the Medical Research Council Integrative Epidemiology Unit at the University of Bristol, the BSc Genomic Medicine programme will introduce you to the genomics revolution and how it is changing medicine, from genetic influences on complex disorders and epigenetic regulation, to precision medicine and personal genomics.
+Hosted by a Medical Research Council Unit at the University of Bristol, this course will introduce you to the genomics revolution and how it is changing medicine, from genetic influences on complex disorders and epigenetic regulation, to precision medicine and personal genomics.
 With genome-wide genetic risk profiles now commercially available to the public for less than £100, the goal is to equip you with the tools you need to understand and interpret this information when you encounter it in everyday practice.

 The Human Genome

 The structure of our genome and the inhabitants of the genomic zoo; how genes are regulated, how genomes vary between people and how DNA sequence relates to epigenomics, transcriptomics, proteomics and metabolomics.